syncfusion-content/ej2-react-docs/ej2-react/grid/connecting-to-adaptors/custom-adaptor.md

 # Custom Remote Data Binding in Syncfusion React Grid

-The `CustomAdaptor` in the [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) is a powerful extension mechanism that **customizes any existing adaptor** ([UrlAdaptor](./url-adaptor), [WebApiAdaptor](./webapi-adaptor), [ODataV4Adaptor](./odatav4-adaptor), [GraphQLAdaptor](./graphql-adaptor)) to meet specific application requirements.
+The `CustomAdaptor` in the Syncfusion<sup style="font-size:70%">&reg;</sup> [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) is a powerful extension mechanism that **customizes any existing adaptor** ([UrlAdaptor](./url-adaptor), [WebApiAdaptor](./webapi-adaptor), [ODataV4Adaptor](./odatav4-adaptor), [GraphQLAdaptor](./graphql-adaptor)) to meet specific application requirements.
 Instead of creating an entirely new adaptor from scratch, `CustomAdaptor` extends and modifies the behavior of existing adaptors by intercepting and customizing HTTP requests and responses.

 For detailed guidance, refer to the [DataManager CustomAdaptor documentation](https://ej2.syncfusion.com/react/documentation/data/adaptors/custom-adaptor), which explains the usage of custom adaptors in depth.
 For complete server-side setup and advanced implementation details, see the [DataManager ODataV4Adaptor documentation](https://ej2.syncfusion.com/react/documentation/data/adaptors/odatav4-adaptor), covering endpoint configuration, query handling, and recommended practices for integrating OData V4 services.